 Give Us A Call

-Please contact us if you are noticing any damage due to these or any other bad dental habits.
+Strive to develop good oral hygiene habits in 2023!
+But if you discover any tooth damage from bad habits, contact us today.
 Dr. Buran offers a full range of dental services to meet the individual needs and preferences of each new patient.
 From routine cleanings, to complete smile makeovers, Dr. Buran offers the latest dental techniques to give patients the most up-to-date dental service and care.